shrBadihi/ARDiff_Equiv_Checking/README.md

 /.../path-to-ARDiff_Equiv_Checking-folder/benchmarks/
 ```
 ## Running ARDiff on Our Benchmark
-you can run DSE, IMP-S and ARDiff on the benchmark used for evaluation in the paper by running the script for the particular operating system.
+We provided three scripts for running the benchmark used for the evaluation, each corresponds to one operating system.
 For example, the following script is for Linux users:
 ```yaml
 cd /.../path-to-ARDiff_Equiv_Checking-folder/Implementation/
 sh RunningBenchmarksOnLinux.sh
 ```
-Mac and windows users should use RunningBenchmarksOnMac.sh and RunningBenchmarksOnWindows.sh respectively.
+Mac and windows users should use RunningBenchmarksOnMac.sh and RunningBenchmarksOnWindows.sh, respectively.

+The script runs DSE, IMP-S, and ARDiff on each Equivalent and Non-Equivalent pairs of methods for each benchmark in the sequence.

 For timeout command for Mac users, you need to first install "coreutils":
 ```yaml